 James L. Korenchan is an associate with McDonnell Boehnen Hulbert & Berghoff LLP.
-He has over seven years experience drafting and prosecuting patent applications in numerous technical fields, with a specialty in the areas of electrical engineering and computer hardware and software.
+He has over eight years experience drafting and prosecuting patent applications in numerous technical fields, with a specialty in the areas of electrical engineering and computer hardware and software.
 Mr. Korenchan’s patent prosecution experience includes all phases of U.S. and foreign patent prosecution, client counseling, due diligence, and advice regarding validity, infringement, and enforceability of patents.

 Mr. Korenchan has advised a variety of clients (including Fortune 500 companies) that span a diverse range of technologies.
 Examples of Mr. Korenchan’s technical experience in the electrical engineering and computer hardware and software fields relate to mobile apps and operating systems, cloud computing, software as a service (SaaS) and platform as a service (PaaS), wearable computing devices, telecommunications, digital map and vehicle navigation, robotic control, speech recognition, media production and broadcasting systems, renewable energy computing, and consumer electronics.
 Examples of Mr. Korenchan’s technical experience in the mechanical and materials fields relate to kinematic robotic designs, advanced ignition systems, automotive diagnostics, automotive design, and antenna design.

 Mr. Korenchan joined MBHB in 2012 as a technical advisor/patent agent, and prepared and prosecuted patent applications.
 He attended law school evening classes while maintaining his full-time position at the firm.